-Intermediate Special Topics in Spanish Grades 11, 12 1 credit
+Intermediate Special Topics in Spanish - Honors

 Prerequisite: Spanish III or staff recommendation Intermediate Special Topics in Spanish is designed for the continuing study of Spanish though a content-based approach to world language study.
 Content-based instruction in Spanish integrates the performance objectives and language structures with other curricular areas, using Spanish as the vehicle for instruction.
 While advanced reading, listening, speaking and writing skills are developed in Intermediate Special Topics, this elective course supplements but does not replace Spanish IV and V AP G/T.